 Wedding Flower Sharing

-The Peer-to-Peer (P2P) sharing economy has really taken off in the past few years.
+Wedding flower sharing – The Peer-to-Peer (P2P) sharing economy has really taken off in the past few years.
 It has led to everyday people collaborating in many different areas of life to get ahead.
-From car sharing (Uber) to house-sharing (Airbnb) to exchanging currency while avoiding banks (CurrencyFair), the P2P trend gets more exciting every day.
+From car sharing (Uber) to house-sharing (Airbnb), the P2P trend gets more exciting every day.
 Wedding Flower Sharing has been around for quite some time.

-And now, a fascinating P2P service has popped up in the U.S. to help brides not only save money, but to cut waste and be eco-friendly.
-How?
+Now, a fascinating P2P service has popped up in the U.S. to help brides not only save money, but to cut waste and be eco-friendly.
+But How?
 Brides can share their wedding flowers with another event in the same area, on the same day or the next day.
 The brides can get cash-back on their flowers that would otherwise end up in the bin.

 Enter Danit Zamir, a U.S. bride who was entirely shocked not only by the price of flowers, but also by the terrible waste of these beautiful items after her wedding.
-After she was married in 2014, and after spending a lot of her wedding budget on gorgeous centerpieces, she was very upset to see her blooms in the bin at the end of her perfect night.
+She was married in 2014 and spent a lot of her wedding budget on gorgeous centerpieces.
+She was very upset to see her blooms in the bin at the end of her perfect night.
+Wedding Flower Sharing just makes perfect sense.

 Then it dawned on her: she could make this negative into a positive, and also make some money.
 So she hatched the concept of flower-sharing for events that are held in close proximity to each other.
 She realized the market was in fact huge, and she launched her business, called Bloomerent.
 It is an online platform for brides and event hosts to share flowers.
 By going to the website, anyone holding an event can see if another event is being held nearby and could use the flowers afterwards.

-It’s not just brides that have been benefiting from this service.
-Event hosts have been connecting with florists to see if there are centrepieces listed that can be used for their own events.
+It’s not just brides that have been benefiting from Wedding Flower Sharing.
+Also event hosts have been connecting with florists to see if there are centrepieces listed that can be used for their own events.
 Bloomerent works with a community of florists who opt-in and can help the process along.
 For example, once used in the first event, before being transferred to the second event, the flowers are “refreshed.”
 They can be “renewed” for an afternoon event, or be looked after overnight.
 Then florists can make sure any broken flowers are removed and replaced.

 Says Danit Zamir, “The centrepieces will always be delivered in top condition no matter what the circumstances – wilted flowers, broken vase, or grandma took home a centerpiece or two.
 Customers are rewarded for sharing by receiving a portion of their money back; the exact amount is dependent on whether they are the first or second event.
 The process is a win-win solution for both customers and florists while offering a green alternative.”